Model

 In addition, ZUNA1.1 is available on the Zyphra Cloud.
 This means you can now run ZUNA1.1 without installing anything, simply upload your EEG recordings (in .fif file format) to Zyphra Cloud and run the model on our servers, directly in the browser.

-Demo of ZUNA1.1 EEG Playground in Zyphra Cloud.
+Demo tutorial of the ZUNA1.1 EEG Playground in Zyphra Cloud

 Disclaimer: This website and related services (“Services”) are provided for research use only and is not intended for use in the diagnosis, cure, mitigation, treatment, or prevention of any disease or health condition.
 The Services have not been validated for any medical or clinical use.
 The information provided through the Services is for general informational purposes only and is not a substitute for any professional medical or healthcare advice.
 We do not warrant that any information provided through the Services is accurate, complete, or useful to you.
 Any reliance you place on such information is strictly at your own risk.